 "It was a good win," said Andrews.
 "I think the difference was our pressure on them.
 They're a little young and we put some good pressure on the ball early.
 Jumped out 19 points in the first quarter.
 That defensive pressure turned into some easy offensive baskets for us."

-In gaining an early lead over Poultney (0-7), Andrews said he was able to change his game plan and try some things
+In gaining an early lead over Poultney (0-7), Andrews said he was able to change his game plan and try some things that they ordinarily wouldn't.

 "Those girls just need to get some confidence at that level," he said.